openscilab/memor/README.md

 By using this dynamic structure, you can create flexible and sophisticated prompt templates with Memor.
 You can design specific schemas for your conversational or instructional formats when interacting with LLM.

+#### Examples
+You can check out some provided examples of using Memor in real-life scearios in [examples/README.md](https://github.com/openscilab/memor/blob/master/examples/README.md).

 ## Issues & bug reports

 Just fill an issue and describe it.
 We'll check it ASAP! or send an email to [memor@openscilab.com](mailto:memor@openscilab.com "memor@openscilab.com").